Flotomate/product_docs/source/admin/admin-organization.rst

 Departments
 ===========

-Flotomate allows you to add your organization’s department names and sub-departments in the product.
+Motadata allows you to add your organization’s department names and sub-departments in the product.
 Each department can have sub-departments up to level three.